 In our cities, CEQA gives residents the power to challenge bad real estate development, such as the 8 Washington "Wall On The Waterfront" project that San Francisco voters wisely rejected in November 2013.

 Steinberg's 'reforms' would have shortened reporting and appeal timelines in order to avoid public scrutiny, and would have exempted many projects from any reporting at all.
 The public would have been far less informed, and would have had less warning, time, and legal standing to challenge projects that are environmentally questionable.

-Thankfully, a statewide coalition of over 150 organizations (of which Our City is a member) joined together to challenge Steinberg, and his move against CEQA was thwarted.
+Thankfully, a statewide coalition of over 150 organizations (including Our City) joined together to challenge Steinberg, and his move against CEQA was thwarted.

 SF Supervisor Scott Wiener Follows With Local Attack On CEQA

 However, just three months after this rejection of the state assault on CEQA, then San Francisco District 8 Supervisor Scott Wiener (who has received large donations from real estate developer interests) launched a similar attack on local San Francisco CEQA protections.